 The Area Strategies contain the details of the allocated land supply for each area.
-This comprises:

-Housing Land Requirements
+Housing Land Requirement

 The following tables set out the housing land requirements set by the Clydeplan Strategic Development Plan and applicable to North Lanarkshire.
-These are split into two periods (2012 - 2024 and 2024 - 2029) as well as the full period of 2012 - 2029.
+These are split into two periods (2012-2024 and 2024-2029) as well as the full period of 2012-2029.

-Scottish Planning Policy requires local development plans in city regions to allocate a range of sites which are effective or expected to become effective in the plan period to meet the

-Housing Land Requirement of the Strategic Development Plan up to year 10 from the expected year of adoption.
+Scottish Planning Policy requires local development plans in city regions to allocate a range of sites which are effective or expected to become effective in the plan period to meet the Housing Land Requirement of the Strategic Development Plan up to year 10 from the expected year of adoption.
 The Housing Land Requirements set by Clydeplan have therefore also been extrapolated for the period 2029 - 2031.

 The estimated number of homes on effective and programmed sites, and the potential contribution from currently constrained sites, are based on figures taken from the 2019 Housing Land Audit, adjusted to reflect recommendations made in the LDP examination report.
-In the tables, the
+In the tables, the Housing Land Supply situation relative to the applicable Housing Land Requirements set by